 Another reason you are going to want a strong credit score is the entire purpose of churning.
 You apply for a bevy of credit cards over time, max out the introductory offer, then close (or our recommendation, significantly decrease spend on) the account and apply for another.

-10 percent of your FOCI score is determined by the number of “hard pulls”.
+10 percent of your FICO score is determined by the number of “hard pulls”.
 A hard pull is when a credit card company pulls your credit history to determine your creditworthiness.
 For each card issued, and in many cases for applications denied, it can bite away at your credit score with small nibbles of 10 to 15 points here and there.

 You’ll need that extra buffer built into your credit score to absorb these little hits from playing the game.
 That “fair/good” borderline score of 700 may dip low enough to hurt your access to the higher-end plastic.